saicharan1063/saicharan1063/README.md

 ## About Me

 I'm a student at Kakatiya Institute of Technology and Science, pursuing a degree in Computer Science and Engineering with a strong passion for exploring new technologies, especially in the field of Artificial Intelligence.
-I love delving into Python, Java, C, C++, and SQL, constantly honing my skills to build innovative solutions.
+I love delving into Python, Java, C, C++, SQL, and React.js, constantly honing my skills to build innovative solutions.

-## Contact Me

-📧 Feel free to reach out to me via email: gundasaicharan14322@gmail.com

 ## Skills